Observable Framework

 The front matter supports the following options:

-The front matter can also override the following project configuration options:
+The front matter can also override the following app-level configuration options:

 HTML